-War Dogs is a wild dark comedy on Amazon Prime.
+War Dogs is a wild dark comedy on Netflix.
 It is based on an article in Rolling Stone magazine, that later became the book Arms and Dudes by Guy Lawson.
 This disturbingly true story tells how some young stoners in Miami manage to find a way into pitching for arms deals with the American government.

 At the peak of the Iraq war questions were being raised on the huge contracts that were being placed with Halliburton and Dick Cheney's close connection with the company.
 To demonstrate a level playing field, the military put contracts for supplies out to tender.
 The contracts for the military could be found on a public website for anyone to pitch for.
 Enter Efraim Diveroli, played by Jonah Hill from Maniac (review here) and David Packouz (Miles Teller) to seize their opportunity.
 Initially they pitched for the smaller contracts.
 But they set their sights on the bigger deals and find themselves deeper than they can handle.